 Active Recall and Spaced Repetition

 Memory science demonstrates that spaced repetition and active recall are vital for durable retention.
+A 2019 study in Educational Psychology Review found that spaced repetition improved long-term retention by up to 200% compared to massed practice.
 Tools like Memrise, Quizlet, and Anki automate spaced repetition cycles.

 - Review new vocabulary in gradually lengthening intervals.